EraldyHq/kubee/resources/charts/kubernetes-monitoring/README.md

 ### Why does tne scheduler dashboard check the api server job

-With k3s, there is only one binary and the api server endpoint gives you metrics from:
+With k3s, there is only one binary.
+The api server endpoint gives you metrics from:
 * the `controller manager`
 * and `scheduler`
+The kubelet endpoint gives you metrics from:
+* the `cadvisor`